 Mike Pedersen, Town and Country Markets

 “As I mentioned to you last time we talked, my first meeting after LGE went very well.
 I had a clear agenda but allowed for some flexibility.
-We ran short of time before lunch and all agreed to switch the agenda around slightly.
 My key purposes were to have each participant learn something new and to feel appreciated as well as update them on Company directions.
 All were accomplished and shared through feedback.
 I asked Susan Allen to present a portion of the meeting.
 It allowed my group to hear directly from a Board member and to hear her gratitude for the group rather than me relaying all the information and appreciation.

 Additional feedback included: ‘You seemed to be in a calm, thoughtful mood and communicated a good sense of purpose in the time we had.
 I think it was a good balance of “agenda” and time to share and discuss.’
 ‘I like how we had an agenda to keep us on track but yet it was also open for us to add or take stuff off as needed.’
 ‘You were open to answering my questions when I needed to ask you a question and clarifying intent.